MAYANK479/deepfake-detection-vgg16/README.md

 ### Dataset Organization

 - Training data is used to learn model parameters
-- Validation data is used for hyperparameter tuning
+- Training data is used to learn model parameters
-- Test data is used only for final performance evaluation
+- A held-out test dataset is used for validation during training and final performance evaluation

 All datasets follow a directory-based structure where each class is stored in a separate folder.
 ---